spiral/docs/docs/en/http/annotated-routes.md

 | priority   | int          | (Available since v2.9).
 Position in a routes list.
 Higher priority routes are sorted before lower ones.
 Helps to solve the cases when one request matches two routes.
 Defaults to 0. |

 > **Note**
-> If you won't define a route name, it will be generated automatically.
+> If you don't define a route name, it will be generated automatically.
 For example, `#Route(route: '/api/news',  methods: ["POST", "PATCH"])` will generate `post,patch:/api/news`

 ## Route Groups